hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 Somakhya had arrived at Lootika’s house for dinner.
 Having known her for years, he could say that while outwardly putting a smiling face and introducing her student, something was bothering her.
-He saw Vrischika walk up from behind them and noted that her face more plainly betrayed a deep sense of fear.
+He saw Vrishchika walk up from behind them and noted that her face more plainly betrayed a deep sense of fear.
 Somakhya did not remark anything about this then because he knew their parents were only incompletely informed of the